 Violence in Northeastern Nigeria Increasing Again

 After a brief lull in violence following the announcement of a state of emergency in three Northern Nigerian states, violent incidents have surged over the past few months.
-The militant Islamist sect Boko Haram is suspected of killing at least 110 people of various faiths across Nigeria during the last week of September prompting the country’s top Catholic bishop to declare that the rebel movement “has no limits.”
+The militant Islamist sect an extremist group that is located primarily in Northern Nigeria is suspected of killing at least 110 people of various faiths across Nigeria during the last week of September prompting the country’s top Catholic bishop to declare that the rebel movement “has no limits.”